(warning….strong language at the end of this post)

 I held out my hand towards her, “Rissa is Jake’s girlfriend, and she’s my friend.
 She lives here in St. Augustine.”

 “Small world” Chris said.
 “A little too small.
-What the fuck are you doing here?”
+What the fuck are you doing here, Jake?”

 “Odette, why don’t you tell him why I’m here?”
 Jake slurred.

-“He came to see Rissa, didn’t he?”
+“He came to St. Augustine to see Rissa, didn’t he?”
 I said, looking at her pleadingly.

 “Jake, leave!”
 I cut her off.
-I didn’t need her saying she saw him over here.
+I didn’t need her saying she saw him with me.

 Chris put his hand on my shoulder and I saw Jake’s expression cloud over.
 I could feel my breathing getting faster and I just wanted to push Jake away from us, push his drunk-ass off down the beach to his truck where he could sleep it off.
-But I wasn’t allowed to be that familiar with him anymore.
+But I wasn’t allowed to be that familiar with him in front of Chris.
 I was stuck.

 I braced myself for Jake’s response: “I would, Chris, fucking rock-star-extraordinaire, if your wife wasn’t so obsessed with my dick.”